creativescala/krop/docs/src/pages/routes/paths.md

 import krop.all.*
 ```

-A @:api(krop.route.Path) represents a pattern to match against the path
-component of the request's URI. `Paths` are created by calling the `/` method to add segments to the pattern.
+A @:api(krop.route.Path) represents a pattern to match against the path component of the request's URI. `Paths` are created by calling the `/` method on a `Path` to add segments to the pattern.
 For example

 ```scala mdoc:silent
 Path / "user" / "create"
 ```

-matches a request with the path `/user/create`.
+matches the path `/user/create`.

-If you want to create a path without any segments you can use `Path.root`.
+To create a path without any segments you can use `Path.root`.

 ## Capturing Path Segments

-Use a @:api(krop.route.Param) to capture part of the path for later processing.
+Use a @:api(krop.route.Param) to capture part of the path for use by the handler.
 For example

 ```scala mdoc:silent